Treasure Island (1978 TV series): Plot summary

-Jim Hawkins is a young boy led by progressive events to embark on a search journey for the legendary treasure of the once dreaded pirate, Captain Flint. on their way to Treasure Island, John Silver, Jim's best friend (and eventually father-figure), takeover command of the ship revealing his true self as the ruthless pirate who was once the right hand of Flint himself.
-Feeling betrayed, now Jim has to deal with his mixed emotions and face Silver who still consider himself and Jim as friends.
+Jim Hawkins is a young boy led by progressive events to embark on a search journey for the legendary treasure of the once dreaded pirate, Captain Flint.
+On their way to Treasure Island, John Silver, Jim's best friend (and eventually father-figure), takeover command of the ship revealing his true self as the ruthless pirate who was once the right hand of Flint himself.
+Feeling betrayed, Jim has to deal with his mixed emotions and face Silver who still consider himself and Jim as friends.